 Even though he managed to gather a large peasant force, the difference in experience, equipment, and discipline between his army and the Hungarian nobles’ army led to his defeat.

-The Hungarian authorities were anything but kind to him after his actions and was ironically “enthroned.”
-The executors tied him up on with heated iron chains on a heated iron throne.
-They put a heated iron crown on his head and a heated iron scepter in his hand.
-Afterward, he was drowned out of blood, beheaded and cut into four parts.
-The blood and pieces of flesh from torturers tools were then given to the prisoners to eat and drink.
-As for his sliced up body, it was exposed in pieces in the major cities of the Hungarian kingdom.
+The Hungarian authorities were anything but kind to him after his actions, and he was ironically “enthroned.”
+The executors tied him up with heated iron chains on a heated iron throne.
+They put a heated iron crown on his head and a heated iron sceptre in his hand.
+Afterwards, he was drowned out of blood, beheaded and cut into four parts.
+The blood and pieces of flesh from torture tools were then given to the prisoners to eat and drink.
+As for his sliced-up body, it was exposed in pieces in the major cities of the Hungarian kingdom.

 Portrait of Ioan III the Terrible.
 Photo source: Descopera.ro

 As a nephew of Stephen the Great, Ioan III the Terrible, was the last Romanian medieval ruler to battle the Ottoman Empire.
-He had a short two years reign in which he strengthens his rule by concentrating the political power and weakening and tormenting the nobles and clerics.
-To turn them against each other he even started to take lands and riches from the clerics and give them to the nobles, and after a short time, he would take from nobles and give to the clerics.
+He had a short two-year reign in which he strengthened his rule by concentrating on political power and weakening and tormenting the nobles and clerics.
+To turn them against each other, he even started to take lands and riches from the clerics and give them to the nobles, and after a short time, he would take from nobles and give them to the clerics.

 The new military reform allowed Ioan III to gain several crushing victories against his enemies.
 But in 1574 The Ottoman Empire organized a large 150000 soldiers expedition against the Moldavian prince.

-Ioan Golia, his trusted adviser, and the leader of the 13000 cavalry corps betrays Ioan III switching sides.
-Ioan III continued the battle anyway obliterating the traitors with the Moldavian light cannons.
+Ioan Golia, his trusted adviser and the leader of the 13000 cavalry corps, betrays Ioan III by switching sides.
+Ioan III continued the battle anyway, obliterating the traitors with the Moldavian light cannons.

 After a long and hopeless resistance, Ioan III turns himself in in order to save the lives of his remaining soldiers.
 He is stabbed in the heart, beheaded and ripped into pieces by four camels.
-Ioan III the Terrible had immense strength, a titanic figure and great courage, so the janissaries started taking bits of his body believing his blood and bones are enchanted.
+Ioan III the Terrible had immense strength, a titanic figure and great courage, so the janissaries started taking bits of his body, believing his blood and bones were enchanted.

 Portrait of Michael the Brave.
 Photo source: Adevarul